-That the Planning Commission recommends that the Board of Supervisors find:
+That the Board of Supervisors find:

-1. That an Initial Study has been prepared for the project in accordance with the California Environmental Quality Act and that potential environmental impacts identified for the project can be adequately addressed by the identified development standards so that no significant adverse environmental impacts will result from adoption of the proposed amendment; and that a Negative Declaration be adopted by the Board of Supervisors.
+- 1. That an Initial Study has been prepared for the project in accordance with the California Environmental Quality Act and that potential environmental impacts identified for the project can be adequately addressed by the identified development standards so that no significant adverse environmental impacts will result from adoption of the proposed amendment; and that a Negative Declaration be adopted by the Board of Supervisors. - 2.
+That the proposed amendment is consistent with the applicable goals and policies of the Local Coastal Plan.